 - When the series of aggression began, the aggrieved countries, Soviet Union & many other countries around the world demanded collective action against it

-- The Communist International put the idea of formation of Popular Fronts consisting of Communists, Socialists and other antifascists to counter the danger of fascism
+- The Communist International put the idea of the formation of Popular Fronts consisting of Communists, Socialists, and other antifascists to counter the danger of fascism

-- Soon after this, formation of Popular fronts took place in many countries
+- Soon after this, the formation of Popular fronts took place in many countries

-- Its policies also inspired uprising of many anti-imperialist forces in the colonies
+- Its policies also inspired the uprising of many anti-imperialist forces in the colonies

 Why Fascist aggression succeeded

 The axis powers claimed that they were fighting against communism.
-Hitler also declared its ambitions to conquer vast resources and territory of Soviet Union.
-After the success of Russian Revolution, the western countries were haunted of communism and hoped that fascist powers will end communism.
+Hitler also declared its ambitions to conquer vast resources and territory of the Soviet Union.
+After the success of the Russian Revolution, the western countries were haunted by communism and hoped that fascist powers will end communism.

 Japanese Invasion of China

-China was a part of League of Nations.
-So, it appealed them to take actions against Japan to stop the aggression but major countries of LON like Britain and France were in favour of the aggression.
+China was a part of the League of Nations.
+So, it appealed to them to take actions against Japan to stop the aggression but major countries of LON like Britain and France were in favor of the aggression.
 Japan conquered Manchuria and installed a puppet government.
 After this, it proceeded to conquer more areas.
-USA also didn't do anything to stop Japan.
+The USA also didn't do anything to stop Japan.

-Japan left the League of Nations in 1933 and started seizing property of US and Britain in China.
-However, still the western countries were happy as they thought that Japan is weakening China and Soviet Union.
+Japan left the League of Nations in 1933 and started seizing the property of US and Britain in China.
+However, still, the western countries were happy as they thought that Japan is weakening China and the Soviet Union.
 Britain also had a different reason to not stop Japan, Britain didn't want to lose its territories in Asia.

-Germany was made a part of the League of Nations after sometime of its formation but soon after Hitler came into power, he quit the league and took on a programme of massive militarization.
-According to the treaty of Versailles, it was not allowed to have much military but still Hitler didn't stop.
+Germany was made a part of the League of Nations after some time of its formation but soon after Hitler came into power, he quit the league and took on a program of massive militarization.
+According to the treaty of Versailles, it was not allowed to have much military but still, Hitler didn't stop.
 It created tensions and a sense of insecurity in many countries and mainly France.

-Keeping this situation in mind, Soviet Union was made a member of LON in 1934 but nothing was done to stop Germany militarization.
-German area bordering France called the Rhineland had been demilitarized to make a German attack on France difficult but Hitler troops marched in to Rhineland in 1936.
-It was complete violation of Treaty of Versailles but still nothing was done against Germany.
+Keeping this situation in mind, Soviet Union was made a member of LON in 1934 but nothing was done to stop Germany's militarization.
+German area bordering France called the Rhineland had been demilitarized to make a German attack on France difficult but Hitler troops marched into Rhineland in 1936.
+It was a complete violation of the Treaty of Versailles but still, nothing was done against Germany.

 Italian Invasion of Ethiopia

 Italy invaded Ethiopia in 1935.
-Ethiopia appealed the LON to take actions against Italy.
-The LON passed a resolution mentioned Italy as an aggressor and banned the sale of arms to Italy.
-However, no actions were taken against Italy and soon in 1936, Italy completed its conquest of Ethiopia.
+Ethiopia appealed to the LON to take action against Italy.
+The LON passed a resolution that mentioned Italy as an aggressor and banned the sale of arms to Italy.
+However, no actions were taken against Italy, and soon in 1936, Italy completed its conquest of Ethiopia.